RyanMelvin1/myfirsttssproject2-08d6/docs/source/operating.rst

 This is the airflow port in your solution container.

-It can be accessed by entering: http://localhost:--solutionairflowport--
+It can be accessed by entering: http://localhost:50809

 .. important::
-   --solutionairflowport--
+   50809

    Note: This port will change when SOLUTIONAIRFLOWPORT=-1, you can set it to